openAMRobot/OpenAMR_UI_package/README.md

 *   **Navigation control:** launches the necessary ROS nodes responsible for robot navigation based on the defined routes.

-*   **Mapping control:** MapNode might also trigger the launch of ROS nodes for map creation or updates, enabling you to modify the environment representation.
+*   **Mapping control:** MapNode can launch ROS nodes for map creation or updates, enabling you to modify the environment representation.

 **WayPointNavNode:** this node acts as the brain of the robot's navigation.
 It takes center stage when the AMR is actively following a route:

 *   **Route execution:** once a route is selected, the WayPointNavNode meticulously executes the navigation commands, guiding the robot along the predefined waypoints.

-*   **Advanced functions (Optional):** this node might handle additional functionalities related to different robot’s actuators, mechanisms and sensors.
+*   **Advanced functions (Optional):** this node can run additional functionalities related to different robot’s actuators, mechanisms and sensors.

 **UINode:** this node serves as the user interface (UI) and the bridge between the human operator and the robot's inner workings.
 It comprises two essential elements: